illdynamics/snekbyte/README.md

-# Snake Game
+# Snek-Game

-This is a classic snake game built with Python and Pygame.
+This is a classic snake game built with Python and Pygame, with a twist!

 ### Quickstart